Developer: SCE Santa Monica Studios

 The Good: Mass amounts of improvements, absolutely beautiful and epic on every scale, excellent boss fights, lots of extras

 The Bad: Unbalanced difficulty, story takes a dive towards the end, it ends

 I have to first talk about how the game looks.
-Yes, God of War III is probably the best looking game made to date and it really shows on every aspect.
-The sweeping camera angles, the high-resolution textures and models.
-The gorgeous lighting effects, and everything just feels updated and like it should on the PS3.
-You can see the pores and details in every characters, the animation is more fluid, the combat even feels better and more fluid, especially if you just played the God of War Collection.
+Yes, God of War III is probably the best looking game made to date and it really shows in every aspect.
+The sweeping camera angles, the high-resolution textures, and models.
+The gorgeous lighting effects and everything just feels updated and like it should on the PS3.
+You can see the pores and details in every character, the animation is more fluid, the combat even feels better and more fluid, especially if you just played the God of War Collection.
 I can’t really describe just how beautiful this game is.
-You can see and feel the passion and detail every artist put into the game from the creatures, levels, and even small things like blood, scrapes and nicks on metal just everything.
+You can see and feel the passion and detail every artist put into the game from the creatures, levels, and even small things like blood, scrapes, and nicks on metal just everything.

 I just can’t describe the improvements of this game unless you play it yourself.
 It is probably the best PS3 game out there so far, and is so enjoyable and chock full of excellence that it’s almost too much to contain.
 The amazing scale, beauty, and vast improvements make the game worth a purchase tenfold.
 I just wish this weren’t the end of Kratos’ adventures or is it…